simon-duchastel/dyson-swarm/README.md

 # Dyson Swarm

-A markdown-based issue tracking system that provides a simple, human-readable way to manage tasks and issues directly in your Git repository.
+A markdown-based issue tracking system that provides a simple, human-readable way to manage tasks and issues.

 ## Overview

-Dyson Swarm stores issues as markdown files with YAML frontmatter, making them:
+Dyson Swarm stores issues as markdown files with YAML frontmatter, making them human readable and git-trackable.
-- **Human-readable** - Every issue is a plain markdown file you can read and edit
-- **Git-trackable** - All changes are tracked in your repository history
-- **CLI-friendly** - Designed to be used both programmatically and via command-line tools
-- **No external dependencies** - Works entirely with local files

 ## Quick Start